You might just find you get more done . . .

 You are now ready to Spread the Word!

 Read the book!
-Specially written to help you give up busyness for Lent, Beyond Busyness: Time Wisdom in an Hour is a (very) cheap e-book (and paperback) for busy people.
+Specially written to help you give up busyness for Life, Beyond Busyness: Time Wisdom in an Hour is a (very) cheap e-book (and paperback) for busy people.

 Read the other book!
 Beyond Busyness: Time Wisdom for Ministry is an easily-digestible guide to ridding your life of busyness.
 In fact, it was while working on the book that the very idea for I'M NOT BUSY materialised.
 Find out more about the story behind the campaign.